hagabbar/Glasgow_Machine_Learning_Course-2019/deep_learning/README.md

 To run the ipython notebook script in Google Colab, click the following link ([Google Colab](https://colab.research.google.com/notebooks/welcome.ipynb#recent=true)).
 After having gone to the previous link, copy and paste the GitHub link to the `deep_learning.ipynb` script in the Google Colab GitHub tab.
 This will load in the ipython notebook.

-if you go to the upper right-hand portion of the page and click Edit -> Notebook settings.
+if you go to the upper left-hand portion of the page and click Edit -> Notebook settings.
 Once there, click the drop down menu labelled "hardware accelerator" and select GPU.
 You can now run the whole notebook on your own [K80 GPU](https://www.nvidia.com/en-gb/data-center/tesla-k80/).
 Alternatively, you could also try using a TPU, but I don't find that these help much with these exercises.

 Again, I would highly recommend using this over running on your own machine, as deep neural networks are quite computationaly expensive and will take awhile to run on your local machine.